PHOTOS: Thousands Protest At Airports Nationwide Against Trump's Immigration Order

 Thousands of protesters gathered at airports across the country Saturday to denounce President Trump's recent executive order that barred citizens of seven mostly Muslim countries: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen, from entering the U.S. for 90 days.
 The order also temporarily suspended entry to all refugees for 120 days.

-It also has led to the detention of legal permanent U.S. residents — or "Green Card" holders — in multiple airports.
-Some officials charged with enforcing the new rules are themselves reportedly confused about exactly who they should let into the country.
+It also has led to the detention of legal permanent U.S. residents — or green card holders — in multiple airports.
 A federal judge in New York issued a stay late Saturday that allowed people stranded in airports to temporarily avoid deportation.
 Several people who were detained were later freed.

 Protests erupted against the refugee order at airports in several cities Saturday, and some continued into Sunday morning.
 Demonstrations took place at airports servicing big cities, including New York, Chicago, Dallas, Denver, Los Angeles, San Francisco, Seattle, Boston and outside Washington, D.C.